-Starrco offers several options when it comes to providing climate control for our office systems and pre-assembled buildings:
+Starrco offers several options when it comes to providing climate control for our modular office systems and pre-assembled buildings:

 Starrco’s exclusive modular office design allows us to provide a complete self-contained central air conditioning and heating system for any office larger than 800 square feet.
 What makes the system unique is the installation can be handled by anyone.
 We have designed it to allow someone with NO experience with modular HVAC systems to install the system quickly and accurately.